Consistent SDNs through Network State Fuzzing: Background Motivation

 \subsubsection{Faults identified by Passive Traffic: Type-p}

 To highlight the type of faults, consider a scenario shown in Figure~\ref{fig:space}.
 It has three OpenFlow switches (S1, S2, and S3) and one firewall (FW).
 Initially, S1 has three rules R1, R3, and R4.
 R4 is the least specific rule and has the lowest priority.
 R1 has the highest priority.
-Note the rules are written in the order of their priority.

-\smartparagraph{Incorrect packet trajectory:} We start by considering a \emph{known} fault~\cite{Zhang2016, Handigol2014, pathdump}--\textbf{hidden rule/misconfiguration}.
+Note the rules are written in the order of their priority. \smartparagraph{Incorrect packet trajectory:} We start by considering a \emph{known} fault~\cite{Zhang2016, Handigol2014, pathdump}--\textbf{hidden rule/misconfiguration}.
 For this, the rule R2 is added to S1 via the switch command line utility.
 The controller will remain unaware of R2 since R2 is a non-overlapping flow rule.
 Thus, it is installed without notification to the controller~\cite{onefive}. \cite{perevsini2015monocle, kuzniar2015you} have hinted at this problem.
 As a result, traffic to IP \texttt{x.1.1.31} bypasses the firewall as it uses a different path.

-\textit{Priority faults}~\cite{zhang2017} are another reason for such incorrect forwarding where either rule priorities get swapped or are not taken into account.
+\textbf{Priority faults} are another reason for such incorrect forwarding where either rule priorities get swapped or are not taken into account.
 The Pronto-Pica8 3290 switch with PicOS 2.1.3 caches rules without accounting for rule priorities~\cite{cacheflow}.
 The HP ProCurve switch lacks rule priority support~\cite{kuzniar2015you}.
-Furthermore, priority faults may manifest in many forms e.g., they may cause the trajectory changes or incorrect matches even when the trajectory remains the same. \textit{Action faults}~\cite{Zeng2014} can be another reason where bitflip in the action part of the flowrule may result in a different trajectory.
+Furthermore, priority faults may manifest in many forms e.g., they may cause the trajectory changes or incorrect matches even when the trajectory remains the same. \textbf{Action faults} can be another reason where bitflip in the action part of the flowrule may result in a different trajectory.